 - The parent of the branch has limited liability

-Branches of overseas companies whose parent law requires the publication of accounts which have been audited must deliver a copy of those accounts together with a certified translation if necessary within three months of public disclosure.
-This applies to all companies from European Economic Area member States, even where a company is categorised as ‘small’ and allowed to deliver modified accounts, even to the extent of them being unaudited.
+Branches of overseas companies whose parent law requires the publication of accounts which have been audited must deliver a copy of those accounts to Companies House together with a certified translation, within three months of public disclosure.
+This applies to all Companies from the European Economic Area member States, even where a company is categorised as ‘small’ and allowed to deliver modified accounts, even to the extent of them being unaudited.

 Branches of overseas companies whose parent law does not require the publication of audited accounts must, within 13 months of a company’s accounting reference date, deliver accounts to Companies House that comply with the Companies Act.
 Such accounts must relate to the company and not solely the branch.

 All overseas companies must deliver accounts – there are no exceptions.
-The accounts must relate to the company as a whole and not just that part of the company that operates in Great Britain.
+The accounts must relate to the company as a whole and not just that part of the company that operates in the UK.

 You should notify Companies House on the prescribed form of any changes to the original information filed as and when it occurs.
 The disclosure requirements include: